junipertcy/RegRank/docs/index.rst

 Acknowledgements
 ----------------
-The :code:`rSpringRank` library is inspired and supported by these great humans: TBD.
+The :code:`regrank` library is inspired and supported by these great humans: TBD.